diegomendezp/Ironhack-lectures-v3/content/module1/02 - Week 2/Day 3/02 - Canvas - Code Along.md

     // 2.
 Check if player had hit any enemy (check all enemies)

     // 3.
-Check if player is going off the screen
+Update the player and check if player is going off the screen

     // 4.
 Move existing enemies